 NOTE: Ultraviolet (UV) flame detectors can be set to respond accurately to UV wavelength light produced by flame from both indoors and outdoors.
 UV flame detectors operate on the Geiger-Muller principle.
 These gas-filled vacuum tubes respond in the UV portion of the spectrum but can ignore UV radiation from the sun because the upper response range of the detector falls below the range of UV radiation that reaches the earth.
 Solid-state UV detectors are available, but their spectral response extends into the sun's UV range and are not recommended for external use.
 UV detectors have an 80 to 90 degree cone of vision.
 The UV detector has a fast response time and usually is not affected by rain, wind, snow, high humidity, or temperature and pressure extremes.
 UV units will produce false alarms if they are exposed to arc welding or X-ray and gamma radiation.
 They can also be blinded by oil film or smoke.
 UV flame detectors that are used in dirty and dusty environments should be equipped with automatic self-test and self-cleaning devices.
 The cleaning device uses a stream of clean air across the lens surface to minimize the build-up of contaminants. on radiate [] to degrees or detector must be of the narrow band response type which operates ed ultraviolet energy and must be sensitive in the range of [] micrometers only.
 The cone of vision must be 80 greater.
-Each detector must be completely insensitive to light the visible frequency range. ][2.9.4 Co ombination UV/IR Flame Detector used both inside and outside to detect fires, but are slower to react than individual units. requested sensitive transformation sensitive t UV/IR detector must provide discrimination against false alarms by uiring both UV and IR flame detection before an alarm is sent.
-The UV sor must be sensitive in the range of 0.185 to 0.265 micrometers only.
-IR sensor must be sensitive in the range of [] to [] rometers only.
-Detectors must be completely insensitive to light roces in the visible frequency range. ]][2.
-10 MULTI-CRITERIA DETECTORS
+Each detector must be completely insensitive to light the visible frequency range.
+[2.12.4 Combination UV/IR Flame Detector used both inside and outside to detect fires, but are slower to react than individual units.

+The UV/IR detector must provide discrimination against false alarms by requiring both UV and IR flame detection before an alarm is sent.
+The UV sensor must be sensitive in the range of 0.185 to 0.265 micrometers only.
+The IR sensor must be sensitive in the range of [] to [] micrometers only.
+Detectors must be completely insensitive to light sources in the visible frequency range.